 This course is designed to provide a basis for analyzing radiographic images.
 The course will include the importance of minimum imaging standards, a discussion of problem-solving techniques for image evaluation, and the factors that can affect image quality.
 The student will evaluate images for quality throughout the course.

-Prerequisite: Orientation; Radiographic Procedure I
+Prerequisite: Introduction to Radiography; Radiographic Procedure I

 The pathology report with presentation is a self directed project designed to enhance student knowledge of pathological conditions diagnosed and monitored through general radiography exams.
 In addition, the student will demonstrate effective research analysis skills, as well as, effective written & oral communication skills.

 Prerequisite: Radiographic Procedure & Radiographic Anatomy

 This course is designed to provide a knowledge base necessary to perform standard imaging procedures, including basic computed tomography (CT) and special studies.
 Consideration will be given to the production of images of optimal diagnostic quality.
 Laboratory experience will be used to complement the didactic portion.
 This course will provide an in depth study of all radiographic procedures.

 Prerequisites: Radiographic Anatomy, Radiographic Procedures; Preceding Advanced Radiographic Procedures